edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 pc.img: DOS/MBR boot sector, extended partition table (last)
 ```

 The warning is because we side-loaded the gadget for demonstration purposes.
-In production settings, a custom gadget would need to be uploaded to the [store](https://ubuntu.com/internet-of-things/appstore) to also receive updates.
+In production settings, a custom gadget would need to be uploaded to the [IoT App Store](https://ubuntu.com/internet-of-things/appstore) to also receive updates.

 !!! note
     You need to repeat the build every time you change and sign the **model** or rebuild the **gadget**.